 Why You Might Want to Steer Clear

-Unfortunately, there are major drawbacks to no credit check personal loans.
+Unfortunately, there are major drawbacks to no credit check loans.

 Excessive Interest Rates

-These loans cater to high-risk consumers with poor credit and severely limited borrowing options.
-So, the interest rates are often exorbitant to hedge against the risk of default.
+These loans cater to high-risk consumers with poor credit history and severely limited borrowing options.
+So, the APRs are often exorbitant to hedge against the risk of default.
 In fact, you may notice rates that like what you’d find with payday loans.

 |Loan Type||APR||Monthly Payment||Total Interest Paid Over the Life of the Loan|

 |No Credit Check Loan||150% - 199%||$125 - $166||$6,500 - $8,960|